 Lay out the dough on a flat surface and use a cookie cutter to cut 4" round circles.
 Do the same with the second pie crust.
 Place the dough round on a parchment paper lined baking sheet.

-Place 1 tbsp. of the filling in the middle of each dough round.
+Place 1 tablespoon of the filling in the middle of each dough round.
 Fold over into a moon shape, firmly sealing the edges.
 Use a fork to seal the edges (see photos above).

 Arrange the empanadas on a parchment paper lined baking sheet.
 Brush each one with egg wash.

 Bake for 25-30 minutes, until golden brown.
 Remove and let sit for 10-15 minutes and serve with chimichurri sauce.